JuliaPy/pyjulia/README.md

 ### Mismatch in valid set of identifiers

 Not all valid Julia identifiers are valid Python identifiers.
-Unicode identifiers are invalid in Python 2.7 and so `pyjulia` cannot call or access Julia methods/variables with names that are not ASCII only.
+Unicode identifiers are invalid in Python 2.7 and so PyJulia cannot call or access Julia methods/variables with names that are not ASCII only.
 Although Python 3 allows Unicode identifiers, they are more aggressively normalized than Julia.
 For example, `ϵ` (GREEK LUNATE